nursyafiqahJackson/Artificial-IntelligenceProject/README.md

 - Pre-processing : The image are processed into RGB images using the NTSC method.

--Plate extraction : Searching for vertical position of the license plate.
+- Plate extraction : Searching for vertical position of the license plate.

 - Character segmentation : Identifying the charcter and divided into different images